ethanhart/pypacc/README.md

 pypacc
 ======

-A Python utility to read the contents of a PAC Closed Caption (subtitle) file
+A Python utility to read the contents of a PAC Closed Caption (subtitle) file.

 Usage
 =====

-Takes a pac file as an argument, with specific encoding as optional argument.
+Takes a PAC file as an argument with specific encoding as an optional argument.

     $ python readPac.py pac_file [encoding]

-encoding: can be latin, thai, chinese, or cyrillic
+encoding: latin, thai, chinese, cyrillic

-If not encoding is provided, the program will attempt to determine the proper character set.
+If no encoding is provided, the program will attempt to determine the proper character set.